• Skip to primary navigation

 Ingredients

-• 200 grams dark chocolate
+• 200 grams dark chocolate [semi-sweet] [or any vegan, vegan-friendly, or dairy-free chocolate]

-• 50 grams vegan margarine or vegan butter
+• 50 grams vegan margarine or butter

 Topping:

-• vegan mini eggs or other vegan sweetie/candy/chocolate buttons/drops etc
+• vegan mini eggs [or other vegan sweetie/candy/chocolate buttons/drops etc]

 Instructions